mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 Considering the influence these AI players wield, I think it's worth it to understand the vision of the future these players and their investors are selling — the narrative that they are presenting — to the public as well as the philosophy about the role of technology and AI held by people in the space which is driving decisions that companies are making.
 I call this vision the "glorious future".

-According to this worldview, technology has been steadily improving on an exponential curve, and humanity is about to reach an inflection point when superintelligence will be developed

 According to this worldview, %%a better world for all is on the horizon.
-Hu%% humanity is about to leap into a new technological age [^new-age] that %%will be so monumental, it will%% eclipse the Industrial Revolution [^impact].
-Within half a generation [^timeline], superintelligent AIs will proliferate and revolutionize every sector of society.
-Automation will drive an explosion of productivity in every sector of society — from manufacturing, transportation, mining, and R&D to healthcare, finance, entertainment, and even education.
+Hu%% humanity is about to %%leap into%% enter into a new technological age [^new-age] that %%will be so monumental, it%% will eclipse the Industrial Revolution [^impact].
+Within half a generation [^timeline], superintelligent AIs — some with "bodies", some without — will proliferate %%and revolutionize%% across every sector of society.
+As they automate a higher and higher percentage of work, they will unlock exponential growth and progress in every sector of society — from manufacturing, transportation, mining, and R&D to healthcare, finance, entertainment, and even education.
 As a result prices for goods and services will be next to nothing.
 On the way, scientific and technological advancements will accelerate at an increasingly exponential rate.
 It is very likely, for instance, that the kinds of discoveries and inventions that took place over the last 100 years will happen in a mere 10 years. [^hyperexponential] As a result, people will live twice as long, be freer to pursue their passions,

+According to this worldview, technology has been steadily improving on an exponential curve, and humanity is about to reach an inflection point when superintelligence will be developed

 According to this worldview, the purpose of technology is to advance the human species.
 As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via the colonization of the moon, Mars, and beyond [^3].
 In fact, "effective accelerationists" believe that the only practical way for society to grow is through constant technological %%advancements%% leaps.